10 Famous Cases Of Dissociative Identity Disorder

 Starting in 1965, Mason sought help for her mental problems, and in 1954, she started seeing Dr. Cornelia Wilbur in Omaha.
 In 1955, Mason told Wilbur about weird episodes where she would find herself in hotels in different cities with no idea how she got there.
 She would also go into shops and find herself in front of destroyed products with no clue what she had done.
 Shortly after the admission, different personalities started to emerge in therapy.

-Mason’s story about her horrible childhood and her multiple personalities was turned into a best-selling book, Sybil, and it was turned into an immensely popular TV miniseries of the same name featuring Sally Fields.
+Mason’s story about her horrible childhood and her multiple personalities was turned into a best-selling book, Sybil.
+It was turned into a top-rated TV miniseries of the same name featuring Sally Fields.

 3Chris Costner Sizemore

 Chris Costner Sizemore remembers her first personality split when she was about two years old.
 She saw a man pulled out of a ditch and thought he was dead.
 During this shocking event, she saw another little girl watching.

 Unlike many other people diagnosed with DID, Sizemore didn’t suffer from child abuse and came from a loving home.
 However, from seeing that tragic event (and another gory factory accident later), Sizemore claims that she started acting strange, and family members often noticed.
 She would often get into trouble for things she had no memory of doing.